Gonzalo Higuaín

 Gonzalo Gerardo Higuaín ([iɣwaˈin]; born 10 December 1987) is an Argentine former professional footballer who played as a striker.
-Nicknamed El Pipita or Pipa, Higuaín was a prolific striker, known for his eye for goal, strong physique, and offensive movements.
+Nicknamed El Pipita or Pipa, he is considered to be one of the best strikers of his generation and was a prolific striker known for his eye for goal, strong physique, offensive movements and predatory finishing.
+He won six European league titles across La Liga and Serie A. He currently works in player development for Inter Miami.

-Higuaín started his career with Argentine club River Plate, before a transfer to Real Madrid in January 2007 for €12 million.
-His time in Spain saw him win several domestic honours, including three La Liga titles, and score 107 goals in 190 league appearances.
-He joined Italian side Napoli for €40 million in July 2013, where he won the Coppa Italia during his first season.
-In the 2015–16 season, he scored 36 league goals, winning the Capocannoniere title and equalling Gino Rossetti's 87-year-old record for goals in an Italian top-flight season.
-As a result of his goal scoring exploits in Naples, Italian champions Juventus signed him for €90 million in 2016, becoming one of the highest football transfers of all-time and highest ever transfer for an Italian club.
+Higuaín started his career with Argentine club River Plate, before a transfer to Real Madrid in January 2007.
+His time in Spain saw him win three La Liga titles and becoming one of the best strikers in Europe.
+He joined Italian side Napoli for €40 million in 2013, where he won the Coppa Italia in his first season.
+In the 2015–16 season, he scored 36 league goals, winning the Capocannoniere title and equalling the record for goals in a Serie A season.

+Italian champions Juventus signed Higuaín for €90 million in 2016, becoming one of the highest football transfers of all-time and highest ever transfer for an Italian club.
 He won domestic doubles in his first two seasons with Juventus, also reaching the 2017 Champions League final with the club.
-In 2018, he was loaned to AC Milan, and later to English side Chelsea in January 2019, where he won the UEFA Europa League, before returning to Juventus in the summer of that year, adding another Serie A title to his trophy cabinet the following season.
-After a move to Inter Miami in 2020, Higuaín announced his plans to retire from football at the end of the 2022 season.
+He went on to have loan spells at AC Milan and Chelsea, winning the UEFA Europa League with the latter.
+He signed for American side Inter Miami in 2020 before retiring in 2022.

-Higuaín made his full international debut for Argentina in 2009; he represented the country at three FIFA World Cups and three Copa América tournaments, helping them to second-place finishes at the 2014 World Cup, the 2015 Copa América, and the Copa América Centenario in 2016.
+Born in France to Argentine parents, Higuaín obtained Argentine citizenship in 2007, having previously only been a French national.
+He made his full international debut for Argentina in 2009; he represented the country at three FIFA World Cups and three Copa América tournaments, helping them to second-place finishes at the 2014 World Cup, the 2015 Copa América, and the Copa América Centenario in 2016.
 After no longer being called-up following Argentina's round-of-16 exit at the 2018 World Cup, he announced his retirement from international football in March 2019.
 In total, he earned 75 caps for his nation, scoring 31 goals.

 Early life

 Higuaín was born on 10 December 1987 in Brest, France, the son of the Argentine footballer Jorge Higuaín, who was then playing for Stade Brestois 29.
-He is of Basque descent through his father.
-He left France at the age of ten months and does not speak French, but retains French citizenship in addition to his Argentine nationality, which he successfully applied for in January 2007.
+He is of Basque-French descent through his grandfather.
+He left France at the age of ten months and does not speak French, but retains French citizenship.
+He successfully applied for Argentine nationality in January 2007.

-Higuaín has two elder brothers, Nicolas and Federico, the latter of whom also plays as a professional footballer, and one younger brother, Lautaro.
+Higuaín has two elder brothers, Nicolas and Federico, the latter of whom also played as a professional footballer, and one younger brother, Lautaro.